My 10 Favorite Places to See Wild Kangaroos Near Sydney

 You probably know the feeling when you’re visiting a place for the first time in your life and you have no idea where to go.
-I wish I had these guides before I left Sydney to explore Australia so I wanna share with you the most amazing places where you can see wild kangaroos and wallabies near Sydney:
+I wish I had these guides before I left Sydney (kangaroos in Sydney) to explore Australia so I wanna share with you the most amazing places where you can see wild kangaroos and wallabies near Sydney:

 - Euroka clearing at the foot of the Blue Mountains near Glenbrook